Investing in Synthetic Biology Stocks and Companies

 The last bullet point refers to synthetic biology.
 If you think about it, the name is quite intuitive.
 You might paraphrase the term to be “fake life,” except what we’re able to create isn’t fake, and it’s definitely alive.

 It’s pretty easy to start thinking up some use cases for synthetic biology.
 We can begin to mimic nature in our products, something called biomimetics.
 We’re now able to create fake meat, fake dairy, fake wine, apples that don’t brown, clothes made out of a spider’s silk, and even genetic circuits.
 We’re now using deep learning to understand what DNA does.
 One company is actually using DNA to reconstruct what people look like to solve crimes.
 At least nine companies are looking at how we might store data on DNA.
 (The below photo will give you some idea of just how much data can be stored within a single strand of DNA.)

 It’s no surprise that venture capital firms are pouring money into synthetic biology startups in hopes of disrupting billion-dollar markets with more efficient ways to produce chemicals or better ways to grow food.
 (For example, Solugen is using genetically modified enzymes to produce hydrogen peroxide.)
-In many cases, companies are using tools like gene editing to manipulate DNA and achieve desired properties.
+In many cases, companies are using tools like gene editing to manipulate DNA at the nano level and achieve desired properties.
 Let’s talk a bit about gene editing, a tool that lets us create genomically recoded organisms.